 A turtle tank makes for a great addition to any home.
 They are really neat creatures that you can watch all day long, not to mention that you can actually hold them in your hands too.
 However there is a problem with turtle tanks, and that is that turtles create a whole lot of waste and the water they live in gets very dirty very quick.
 So, that means needing the best filter for your turtle tank that money can buy, which is exactly what we are here to help you with.

 What Kind Of Filter Do You Need For Turtles?

 The most important thing to keep in mind when buying a filter for your turtle tanks is that you need a very powerful filter.
-(We recommend this filter).
+(This filter is our top pick).
 Turtles make a whole lot of waste, waste that will poison the water they live in.
 You should always look for a filter that has the ability to process at least twice as much water per hour as is actually in your turtle tank.

 |Tetra Reptile Filter||For up to 55 gallon tanks||9.7/10|

 |ExoTerra External Turtle Filter||Very efficient||9.5/10|

 Moreover, you want to look for a multi-stage filtration system that has the ability to filter out different components.
 Like we said, turtles make a lot of waste, so the first type of filtration you want to have is mechanical filtration in order to remove solid waste.
 Second, you want to have some kind of biological filtration going on.
 This will usually come in the form of some kind of sponge that has the ability to soak up dangerous ammonia which is created when your turtle’s waste breaks down.